-How the Community Services Activity Contributes Having a range of facilities at their doorsteps, encourages people to live in the District.
+Community Outcome How the Community Services Activity Contributes A thriving economy Having a range of facilities at their doorsteps, encourages people to live in the District.
 The facilities also provide space for commercial activities or events that encourage visitors to the District.
-Halls, community centres, swimming pools, parks and reserves provide opportunities for structured and informal exercise.
+A fit and healthy community Halls, community centres, swimming pools, parks and reserves provide opportunities for structured and informal exercise.
 District libraries contribute from an educational, cultural and recreational point of view by allowing people to read and research from local sources.

-Community Outcome How the Community Services Activity Contributes 94 A supportive contributing community Halls and community centres provide focal points for the community and centres for celebrations and cultural activities.
+Community Outcome How the Community Services Activity Contributes A supportive contributing community Halls and community centres provide focal points for the community and centres for celebrations and cultural activities.
 These activities are generally driven by volunteers and are well supported by the community.
 An attractive and highly valued natural environment Parks, reserves and amenity areas contribute through providing access via walkways, maintaining and enhancing natural environments and by developing existing reserves to protect and enhance these assets.